Tanya Ragir: Career

-and also a member of the International Sculpture Center, and the Southern California Women´s Caucus for Art.
+and also a member of the International Sculpture Center, and the Southern California Women's Caucus for Art.
 Among many honors, Ragir received a Certificate of Excellence in Sculpture in the California Art Club 101ST Annual Gold Medal Awards (2014).

+Death

+Ragir died on December 29, 2023.

 Exhibitions

 Permanent

-Some of Tanya Ragir´s sculptures are permanently exhibited in public places including:
+Some of Tanya Ragir's sculptures are permanently exhibited in public places including: